promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module1/README.md

 # **AWS DataSync**

-### NFS server migration using AWS DataSync and AWS Storage Gateway
+### Object store migration using AWS DataSync from Scality to Amazon S3

 © 2019 Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.